 Wednesdays and Saturdays were market days in both Worcester and Hereford so there were six return journeys between Worcester, Bromyard, and Hereford, with the extra journeys being operated by Worcester depot.
 There was also one additional Service 420 journey from Worcester to Hereford that ran via Bishops Frome, with this vehicle returning to Worcester as Service 417.
-On Saturdays only, there were also short-working journeys between Worcester and Whitbourne (Poswick Turn), and additional short-working evening journeys.
+On Saturdays only, there were also short-working journeys between Worcester and Whitbourne (Poswick Turn), which by 1935 ran as Service 421, and additional short-working Service 420 evening journeys.

 On Sundays, there were four return journeys between Worcester, Bromyard, and Hereford, but Whitbourne Schools were not served, and there was also one short-working return journey between Worcester and Knightwick.
 It is likely Hereford depot and Worcester depot operated two return journeys each on Sundays, but as they were timed to meet in Bromyard it is possible passengers were transferred and the buses returned to their home depots.